 What is identity theft?

 Phishing, vishing, and smishing – as strange as they may seem, these odd-sounding names are a few of the ways scammers try to get your details to commit fraud.
 They all involve criminals posing as real people or companies to trick you into revealing your password, PIN, or other account information.
 Because scammers are always changing their methods, anyone can get caught out.
-However, if you know the commons signs of a scam and what to do if you spot them, you can make sure you’re always one step ahead.
+However, if you know the commons signs of a scam and how to spot a scammer, you can make sure you’re always one step ahead.

 You don’t need a degree in fraudology to stay protected against scammers.
 Just remember that, regardless of how they go about it, fraudsters almost always want key pieces of information from you to commit their crimes, such as your passwords, PINs, secret answers or bank cards.